eslint/eslint/docs/rules/no-prototype-builtins.md

 ## When Not To Use It

-You may want to turn this rule off if your code never handles user input, and you will never use an object that shadows an `Object.prototype` method or which does not inherit from `Object.prototype`.
+You may want to turn this rule off if your code only touches objects with hardcoded keys, and you will never use an object that shadows an `Object.prototype` method or which does not inherit from `Object.prototype`.